peripateticlearner/About-me/README.md

 ## 💻 Software Developer | Educator | Lifelong Learner

 I'm a **software developer** passionate about building **scalable, user-friendly applications**.
-My background as an **educator and business consultant** has shaped my ability to **learn quickly, teach others, and adapt to new challenges**.
+My background as an **educator and business consultant** has shaped my ability to **learn quickly, and adapt to new challenges**.
 Currently, I'm completing my **Software Engineering program at Per Scholas**, where I'm deepening my expertise in **full-stack development, JavaScript, React, Node.js, and database management**.

 ---